wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 Perform the following steps to configure the Wazuh agent to monitor filesystem changes in the ``/root`` directory.

 #.
 Edit the Wazuh agent ``/var/ossec/etc/ossec.conf`` configuration file.
 Add the directories for monitoring within the ``<syscheck>`` block.
 For this use case, you configure Wazuh to monitor the ``/root`` directory.
-To get additional information about the user and process that made the changes, enable :ref:`who-data audit <who-data-monitoring>`:
+To get additional information about the user and process that made the changes, enable :ref:`who-data audit <who-data-monitoring-linux>`:

    .. code-block:: xml